This tutorial compiles list of frequent Git commands for reference purposes.

 Following command will connect your local git repo to server.
 Read More

 git remote add origin

 Create a new branch

-Following command will create a new branch with [branch-name].
+Following command will create a new branch with [branch-name] from the current branch.
 Read More

 git branch [branch-name]